techidaily/site-win-able/source/_posts/steam-ui-dll-not-found-correct-the-root-causes-behind-steams-terminal-mishap.md

 ![](https://images.drivereasy.com/wp-content/uploads/2018/10/img_5bc561b04adb9.jpg)
 3. Copy the steamui.dll file if found and paste it into the **same location**   as where you copy the file in your problem computer.

-**Note:**   Keep in mid that not every computer with the same system type has the dll file you want to restore, so this method is not always successful either.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1rCjQ09iG7s?si=Si1fUBric8MH1VHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+**Note:**   Keep in mid that not every computer with the same system type has the dll file you want to restore, so this method is not always successful either.

 ### Method 5: Fix your steamui.dll file by DLL?files.com Client